 People experiencing worsening or severe pain after a tooth extraction should speak with a dentist.
 If the cause is a dry socket, they can help relieve pain quickly.

-It is also important to see a dentist for:
+It is also important to contact a dentist for:

 Dry sockets become increasingly painful in the days after a tooth extraction.
 They may also have exposed bone or tissue, or an unpleasant smell.
-By comparison, normal healing sockets get less painful over time and do not cause any other symptoms.
+By comparison, typical healing sockets become less painful over time and do not cause any other symptoms.

-A dry socket can be very painful, but it is not usually serious.
+A dry socket can be very painful but is not usually serious.
 A dentist can provide rapid pain relief via a medicated dressing, while people can also take medication to ease pain and inflammation.